sahithyaravi/sahithyaravi.github.io/_pages/about.md

 ➍ **Inclusive Models**
 I have worked on evaluating VLMs on retrieval and grounding in [multicultural settings](https://aclanthology.org/2024.emnlp-main.385/) and analyzing the understanding of cultural norms in LLMs ([CulturalBench](https://arxiv.org/abs/2410.02677)).

-If you are interested in any of the above areas, feel free to reach out.
+If you are interested in any of the above areas, and would like to collaborate feel free to reach out.

 <!-- Before coming to UBC, I worked as an AI research engineer in the Machine Learning group at Eindhoven University of Technology.
 Together with an amazing [team](https://github.com/orgs/openml/people) supervised by [Joaquin Vanschoren](https://joaquinvanschoren.github.io/home/#lab) I worked on research and development of open-source software for [open and automated machine learning](https://github.com/openml).
 I also worked with [Mykola Pechenizkiy](https://www.win.tue.nl/~mpechen/) on active learning and interpretability of NLP models.
 Prior to that, I graduated from M.Sc. in Mathematics and Computer Science at Eindhoven University of technology, the Netherlands, and B.E. in Computer Engineering from PSG college of Technology, Coimbatore, India.  -->